influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.13/plugins/using_http.md

 When strict is set to true, all objects in the JSON array must be valid

 #### `json_query`
-To parse only a specific portion of JSON, you need to specific the `json_query`, otherwise the whole document will be parsed.
+To parse only a specific portion of JSON, you need to specify the `json_query`, otherwise the whole document will be parsed.
 The `json_query` is a [GJSON](https://github.com/tidwall/gjson) path that can be used to limit the portion of the overall JSON document that should be parsed.
 The result of the query should contain a JSON object or an array of objects.
 Refer to the [GJSON path syntax](https://github.com/tidwall/gjson#path-syntax) for details and examples or test out your query on the GJSON playground.